Programmierpraktikum-MVA/edgeAI/data/citypersons/README.md

 # Citypersons Dataset

 Download the `leftImg8bit_trainvaltest.zip` file from https://www.cityscapes-dataset.com/downloads/ and extract the images to this directory.
-After extracting, the directory structure should look like this:
+Also download the `anno_train.mat` and `anno_val.mat` files from https://github.com/CharlesShang/Detectron-PYTORCH/tree/master/data/citypersons/annotations.
+After downloading and extracting, the directory structure should look like this:

     .
     ├── annotations
-    ├── leftImg8bit_trainvaltest
+        ├── anno_train.mat
+        └── anno_val.mat
-        ├── leftImg8bit
+    ├── images
         ├── test
         ├── train
-            ├── val
+        └── val
     ├── main.ipynb
     └── README.md